 Miller Moss Cottage at Monkhouse Hill, an appealing and spacious 5 star family cottage for four in the Northern Lakes.
 The magnificent upstairs living area has a fully equipped kitchen and views over both Warnell Fell and the Eden Valley.
 Access to a luxury hotel spa with swimming pool is included.

-Cloven Stone Cottage at Monkhouse Hill, a stunning 5 star property for four in the Northern Lakes.
-Two ensuite bedrooms, a fully equipped kitchen and an open plan living area with panoramic views and a balcony with a hot tub.
+Cloven Stone Cottage at Monkhouse Hill, is a stunning 5-star Lake District cottage with a hot tub.
+Two ensuite bedrooms, a fully equipped kitchen and an open plan living area with panoramic views and a balcony.
 Access to a luxury hotel spa with swimming pool is included.
+Sleeps 4.

 The scenery is truly breath taking whichever direction you decide to go in; you can cycle, walk or even get on a horse and ride across this spectacular landscape.
 There are also plenty of neighbouring towns which are classed in the same area of Caldbeck holding an array of shops, restaurants and cafes which are all there to cater to your every need.
 Also the city of Carlisle is only thirteen miles away and hosts wonderful markets and an even larger display of shops.
 You can also visit the cathedral and the famous racehorse track found there.